 Animal Medical Hospital

 Helping families in the following areas:

-Proudly serving the greater Charlotte area including the following neighborhoods mentioned below.
-There may be a travel fee of $50 - $75 based on the distance from the veterinarian's location.
+Proudly serving the greater Charlotte area.
+Due to the extensive area covered, there may be a travel fee of $50 - $75 based on the distance from Charlotte.

 Preferred methods of payment are check (made to 'Lap of Love') or cash.